rakudo/rakudo/docs/New-language-features.md

     TO BE EXTENDED

+## Deprecating features

+    TO BE EXTENDED

-## Adding new features or deprecating features for a future version
+## Adding new features for a future version

 For an example we use the upcoming new version '6.e' for which the tooling structure is in place.
 New entries will be in the following